swcarpentry/DEPRECATED-boot-camps/_posts/2013-07-16-cuahsi/content.md

 <http://software-carpentry.org/4_0/python/index.html> before the workshop.

-### Python and iPython Notebook
+### Python and IPython Notebook

-If you don't have Python and iPython Notebook installed, install the Anaconda Python distribution, which also comes with iPython.
+If you don't have Python and IPython Notebook installed, install the Anaconda Python distribution, which also comes with IPython.
 Instructions are available
 here: <http://www.continuum.io/downloads>